People's Mojahedin Organization of Iran: Schism (1970–1978)

 "Rajavi, upon release from prison during the revolution, had to rebuild the organization".
+In May 1972, there was an assassination attempt on Brig.
+Gen. Harold Price in Tehran, and in 1973 Lt.
+Col. Louis Lee Hawkins was shot dead in Tehran, though it remains unclear whether the MEK itself or its Marxist offshoot were responsible.

 Between 1973 and 1975, the Marxist–Leninist offshoot escalated their militant activities in Iran.
 In 1973, they engaged in two street battles with Tehran police and bombed ten buildings including Plan Organization, Pan-American Airlines, Shell Oil Company, Hotel International, Radio City Cinema, and an export company owned by a Baháʼí businessman.
 In February 1974, they attacked a police station in Isfahan and in April, they bombed a reception hall, Oman Bank, gates of the British embassy, and offices of Pan-American Oil company in protest of the Sultan of Oman's state visit.
-A communiqué by the organization declared that their actions had been to show solidarity with the people of Dhofar.
+A communiqué by the organisation declared that their actions had been to show solidarity with the people of Dhofar.
 On 19 April 1974, they attempted to bomb the SAVAK centre at Tehran University.
 On 25 May, they set off bombs at three multinational corporations.
-Also Lt.
-Col. Louis Lee Hawkins, a U.S. Army comptroller, was shot dead in Tehran by MEK assailants in 1973.
-Leading up to the Islamic Revolution, members of the MEK conducted attacks and assassinations against both Iranian and Western targets.
-In May 1972, an attack on Brig.
-Gen. Harold Price was attributed to the MEK.
-These assassinations were carried out either by the Marxist offshoot or Islamist branch of the MEK.

 In August 1976, a car carrying three American employees of Rockwell International - William Cottrell, Donald Smith, and Robert Krongard - was attacked, resulting in their deaths.
-While some sources suggest the MEK was responsible, the Marxist offshoot, which at the time had retained the organization's name, claimed responsibility for the killings in their "Military Communique No.24", concluding that the murders were in retaliation for recent death sentences.
+While some sources suggest the MEK was responsible, the Marxist offshoot, which at the time had retained the organisation's name, claimed responsibility for the killings in their "Military Communique No.24", concluding that the murders were in retaliation for recent death sentences.